nkumar717/SquirrelOnSpeedway/README.txt

-To run our program, simply open "IfStatementAbusers_finalproject.pde" and run the program.
+To run our program, simply open "SquirrelOnSpeedway.pde" and run the program.

 The Scenes we have included are as follows -